psykick-21/psykick-21/README.md

 <h4>Data Scientist passionate about uncovering hidden patterns in data.
 Adept at building and deploying machine learning and deep learning models, and data pipelines for real-world applications.
 Proficient in Python for data manipulation and analysis.
 Eager to leverage data science to solve challenging problems.</h4>

 ### Highlights
-#### I. Text Summarization API Using HuggingFace, FAST API and Deployment to AWS with CI/CD Pipeline
+#### I. Text Summarization API
-📹 Watch a demonstration video: [here](https://www.youtube.com/watch?v=QG-pj9tV81M)<br>
+Built a Text-summarization API using HuggingFace transformer, FAST API and deployed to AWS with CI/CD Pipeline 📹 Watch a demonstration video: [here](https://www.youtube.com/watch?v=QG-pj9tV81M)<br>
 📂 Visit the repo: [here](https://github.com/psykick-21/text-summarization-end-to-end)<br>
 <br>